adhocmaster/ScrumMate/README.md

 It is now being worked on by a new team of students as part of UCSC's CSE115b/c courses.

+## Postgres

+To run the backend, you should download and install the [Postgres](https://www.postgresql.org/) database.
+We used v16.2, but other versions will likely work too.
+For development purposes, we expect there to be a database called `test` and a user with username and password `test` who has full permissions to access this database.

+We have seen issues with the Docker container for Postgres and when running the project from WSL.
+One workaround to this is to download Postgres directly to your system and running the project your operating system's terminal (e.g. Powershell).

 ## Available Scripts

 In the project directory, you can run: